 Weam Namou, founder:

 Weam Namou is an Eric Hoffer award-winning author of 12 books, a speaker, journalist, and filmmaker.
-She is vice president of Detroit Working Writers (DWW), a 118-year-old professional writing association, and an Ambassador for the Authors Guild of America, the nation’s oldest and largest professional organization for writers.
-Namou hosts a weekly half-hour local TV show where she interviews extraordinary and talented people who are making a difference in the world.
+She is vice president of Detroit Working Writers (DWW), a 118-year-old professional writing association, and serves as an Ambassador for the Authors Guild of America, the nation’s oldest and largest professional organization for writers.
+Namou hosts a weekly half-hour TV show on Community Media Network in Troy, Michigan.
 She’s also founder of The Path of Consciousness, a spiritual and writing community.

 Her book, The Great American Family: A Story of Political Disenchantment, won a 2017 Eric Hoffer Book Award and three of her memoir book series received acclaimed reviews by Publishers Weekly.
 Francis Coppola, the director of the Godfather Saga, and the staff of Zoetrope selected Namou’s script “Pomegranate” as a 2017 quarter-finalist out of 1600 scripts.
 She recently completed her first feature documentary The Great American Family and is working on a feature film and focused on teaching how to achieve your dreams through writing.